Utility: Weather didn't warrant power shut off as fire raged

 SACRAMENTO, Calif.
-(AP) — Pacific Gas & Electric Co. said in a new filing with the state that it determined weather conditions were no longer dangerous enough to warrant a massive power shut off on Nov.
-8 — a decision that came as a massive fire was tearing through a Northern California town.
+(AP) — Flames already were tearing through a Northern California town earlier this month when Pacific Gas & Electric Co. made the decision that improved weather conditions meant it wouldn't have to shut off power to the area as a precaution against wildfires, according to documents filed by the utility.

-The explanation was contained in a filing Tuesday with the state Public Utilities Commission as the utility faces lawsuits regarding the cause of the fire that killed at least 88 people and destroyed 13,000 homes in the Paradise area.
+PG&E explained its decision not to follow through on warnings that it might shut off power in a filing late Tuesday with the state Public Utilities Commission.

+It came as PG&E faces lawsuits regarding the cause of the fire that killed at least 88 people and destroyed 13,000 homes in the Paradise area.

 PG&E has previously reported a power outage occurred on one of its transmission lines around the time the fire began, at 6:30 a.m. on Nov.
 8. It also has said a transmission line malfunctioned a short time after the fire sparked, another possible source being investigated by officials.